How can I find the private key for my SSL certificate

 If you just got an issued SSL certificate and are having a hard time finding the corresponding private key, this article can help you to find that one and only key for your certificate.

-Where did this private key come from?
+How do you generate a private key?
 The private key is generated simultaneously with the CSR (certificate signing request), containing the domain name, public key and additional contact information.
 The CSR is to be sent to the certificate authority for validation and signing immediately after the certificate activation in the Namecheap user account panel.
 The private key must be kept secret, ideally on the same server the certificate will be installed on.

-How does this private key look like?
+What does a private key look like?
 Private key is an encoded piece of data, usually a few dozen lines of randomly looking symbols, enclosed with the headers similar to these ones: -----BEGIN RSA PRIVATE KEY----- and -----END RSA PRIVATE KEY-----

 Nonetheless, in most cases, this code won’t come into your sight while generating the CSR.
 It is usually created in the background and silently saved in the server’s filesystem.
 And obviously, during the SSL certificate installation the key should be fetched to the certificate automatically.
 However, some systems do not have such a kind of behaviour or sometimes we need to install the certificate on another server.
 These are the examples of the cases when we really need to know the exact location of the private key.

-So how can we retrieve it if we do not know/remember its exact location?
-It depends on a certain server operating system and whether CLI (command line interface) or a web-hosting control panel of a particular type was used for CSR generation.
+How to retrieve a misplaced private key It depends on a certain server operating system and whether CLI (command line interface) or a web-hosting control panel of a particular type was used for CSR generation.
 And here comes the main part.

 Below you can find tips, examples and pieces of advice that you can consider to follow in order to get a missing puzzle and avoid certificate reissue (i.e., repeating the process of activation and validation from scratch).